Shine Lawyers Main Logo

 Can I represent myself, or do I need a construction injury lawyer?

-It is possible to legally represent yourself when making a claim however, doing so successfully will likely require a thorough understanding of the law, your legal rights and entitlements, and a commitment to actively pursue the case to move it forward.
+It is possible to legally represent yourself when making claims for injuries after an accident in construction however, doing so successfully will likely require a thorough understanding of:

 Without an experienced workers’ compensation lawyer in your corner, it can be difficult to identify and highlight the strengths of your case.